 A holder may transfer or exchange Notes in accordance with the Indenture.
 The Transfer Agent may require a holder to furnish appropriate endorsements and transfer documents in connection with a transfer of Notes.
 Holders will be required to pay all taxes due on transfer.
 The Issuer is not required to transfer or exchange any Note selected for redemption or repurchase.
-Also, the Issuer is not required to transfer or exchange any Note for a period of 15 days before a selection of Notes to be redeemed or repurchased.
+Also, the Issuer is not required to transfer or exchange any Notes to be redeemed or repurchased.